Hot Chocolatev13

 Defining a Resolver

-Resolvers can be defined in a way that should feel very familiar to C# developers, especially in the Annotation-based approach.
+Resolvers can be defined in a way that should feel very familiar to C# developers, especially in the implementation-first approach.

 Properties